bwoods/Architecture/examples/foundations/text/storage/pos/README.md

 The various position allocation strategies are designed to minimize the average lengths of positional identifiers; even under heavy editing.
 As a result, most of the identifiers seen should be [medium] in size.

-In the occasions that editing produces an identifier that cannot fit within four levels, a [large] position will be generated.
+In the occasions that editing produces an identifier that cannot fit within three levels, a [large] position will be generated.

 ## Large